linebender/anymore/anymore/README.md

 Discussion of Anymore development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically [#rust ui > Anymore](https://xi.zulipchat.com/#narrow/channel/422907-rust-ui/topic/Anymore).
 All public content can be read without logging in.

+Contributions are welcome by pull request.
+The [Rust code of conduct] applies.

 ## License

 Licensed under either of